Izzeldin Abuelaish: Life and career

-In 2011 he was Associate Professor of Global Health at the University of Toronto.
+In 2011 he was associate professor of Global Health at the University of Toronto.

-He wrote a 2011 memoir entitled I Shall Not Hate: A Gaza Doctor's Journey on the Road to Peace and Human Dignity.
+Abuelaish wrote a 2011 memoir entitled I Shall Not Hate: A Gaza Doctor's Journey on the Road to Peace and Human Dignity.
 The book has been translated into 23 languages and been national and international bestseller.

 In February 2013, he attended the Karachi Literature Festival in Pakistan where he narrated the events surrounding the death of his daughters killed in the Israeli airstrike.
 According to The Express Tribune, "there was hardly anyone in the audience who did not choke or wipe away a silent tear while listening to Palestinian doctor and author Izzeldin Abuelaish..."
 Abuelaish described the event of his daughters' deaths as follows:

 We are standing in the scene of the tragedy, in the place where four lovely girls were sitting, building their dreams and their hopes, and in seconds, these dreams were killed.
 These flowers were dead.
 Three of my daughters and one niece were killed in one second on the 16th of January at a quarter to five p.m.
 Just a few seconds, I left them, and they stayed in the room – two daughters here, one daughter here, one daughter here, and my niece with them.The first shell came from the tank space, which is there, came to shell two daughters who were sitting here on their chairs.
 And when I heard this shell, I came inside the room to find, to look.
 I can’t recognize my daughters.
 Their heads were cut off their bodies.
 They were separated from their bodies, and I can’t recognize whose body is this.
 They were drowning in a pool of blood.
 This is the pool of blood.
 Even look here.
 This is their brain.
 These are parts of their brain.
 Aya was lying on the ground.
 Shatha was injured, and her eye is coming out.
 Her fingers were torn, just attached by a tag of skin.
 I felt disloved, out of space, screaming, "What can I do?"
 They were not satisfied by the first shell and to leave my eldest daughter.
 But the second shell soon came to kill Aya, to injure my niece, who came down from the third floor, and to kill my eldest daughter Bessan, who was in the kitchen and came at that moment, screaming and jumping, "Dad!
 Dad!
 Aya is injured!"

 He became a Canadian citizen in 2015.
 In 2024, French director Tal Barda adapted Abuelaish's 2011 book into the documentary film I Shall Not Hate.